See also Provincial Nominee - Canada Visa IN

 Investor visas normally do not include "terms and conditions".
 Investor, however, are expected to commit their $400,000 payment for a five year period.
 They should also contribute to the Canadian economy by using their business skills in Canada.

-See also Employment 2 - Canada Visa IN
+See also Fiance - Canada Visa IN

 7.13 How can I qualify as an Immigrant Entrepreneur?